johnkeithwood/blackbelt-aks-hackfest/labs/day1-labs/02-dockerize-apps.md

 1. Browse to your Container Registry in the Azure Portal
 2. Click on "Access keys"
 3. Make note of the "Login server", "Username", and "password"
-4. In the terminal session on the jumpbox, set each value to a variable as shown below
+4. In the Powershell windowon your local machine, set each value to a variable as shown below

     ```
     # set these values to yours

-    ACR_SERVER=
+    $ACR_SERVER="keithacr.azurecr.io"

-    ACR_USER=
+    $ACR_USER="keithacr"

-    ACR_PWD=
+    $ACR_PWD="oN9molsZVuur9r/3XDEXNkKlJXF8hmMg"

     docker login --username $ACR_USER --password $ACR_PWD $ACR_SERVER
     ```